thalvari/SpamReviewGenerator/docs/project_report.md

 ![Marvel spam plot](https://github.com/thalvari/SpamReviewGenerator/blob/master/docs/Marvel%20spam%20plot.png)

 Although one should be careful not to jump to conclusions, in this limited test case, it seems based on the plots shown above that actually our "fake" reviews fare a little bit better against the spam filter than "real" reviews!

+## 8 Conclusion

+The spambot project has been a very didactic experience indeed for the whole group, deepening our understanding of the mechanisms the spam we encounter every day.
+It has been amazing to see how comparatively simple models such as Markov chains combined with some NLP techniques can render reviews that are, at times, absolutely indistinguishable from what a (seriously minded) human would write.
+One can only imagine what might be accomplished with more advanced technology, given enough time and skill...